ThalesGroup/lumber/javaumltranslator/README.md

 ## Compatibility

-Works on every version of VSC until 1.55.0, to see if your version is higher, you can open the About panel in the Help section :
+Works on every version of VSC until 1.74.0, to see if your version is higher, you can open the About panel in the Help section :

 ![](images/version.png)

 ## Installation as an extension

-This project is distributed as an Visual Studio Code extension.
+This project is distributed in two format :

+-   A Visual Studio Code extension
+-   As a command executable in a CLI

 If you just want to get the extension on your VSC you can download [the latest package](https://github.com/ThalesGroup/lumber/javaumltranslator/-/jobs/artifacts/main/download?job=package).